FluegelsApps/iot-utilities/docs/settings/settings_bluetooth.md

 ### Keep advertising alive

-- when this setting is enabled, the app will keep advertising in the background if you close the app
+- If this setting is enabled, the app will keep advertising in the background if you close the app
-- when this setting is disabled, all advertisements will be stopped if you are about to close the app
+- If this setting is disabled, all advertisements will be stopped if you are about to close the app

 ## BLE testing

 ### Keep testing alive

-- when this setting is enabled, the app will keep the test running in the backgroud if you close the app
+- If this setting is enabled, the app will keep the test running in the backgroud if you close the app
-- when this setting is disabled, the app will stop testing if you are about to close the app
+- If this setting is disabled, the app will stop testing if you are about to close the app
 Note; The server also has to run in the background because this feature depends on it

 ### Advertising UUID